93 per cent of all website visits, searches and shopping begin with a search engine.

 Which is more important?

-Ideally, you’ll need both to rank high in search engines.
+Ideally, you’ll need both to rank high in search engines and get on the first page of Google.
 However, you can start out with onsite optimisation which is considered the foundation before progression offsite.
 Remembering that 75 per cent don’t scroll past the first pageof search engines when Googling something.

 Is a copywriter right for onpage SEO?